ivcandela/simple-ai-chatbot-python/README.md

 import nltk
 nltk.download()
 ```
-Choose which corpora and where to save them on your system
+Choose which corpora and where to save them on your system, for more information visit [NLTK :: Installing NLTK Data](https://www.nltk.org/data.html)

 ## Training